 Because, I know this sensory stuff can be a little overwhelming, I have a totally FREE printable Sensory Red Flag Checklist for you that includes all of the red flags listed here and the ones in the first post.
-I’ll send you a copy of it, grab it by putting in your email address below!
+I’ll send you a copy of it, grab it right here.

 11 Sensory Red Flags

 1.Has a meltdown in the store.
 Every.
-Time. – Take a moment to ask or evaluate if the fluorescent lights in a store are uncomfortable for your child.
-It can be hard for us to imagine, but those lights can be strong input to a child that is sensitive to light.
-While this may seem obvious, many younger kids don’t have the words to describe the lights, and once they are in meltdown mode, they can barely speak.
-Of course, it is normal for kids to sometimes have a meltdown in a store, but if it’s something more you’ll know it.
-Sometimes kids react this way because of all the noise in a store, the buzzing of the lights, or a combination of all the above.
+Time. – Take a moment and ask or evaluate if the fluorescent lights in a store are uncomfortable for your child.
+It can be hard for us to imagine, but those lights can be strong input for a child that is sensitive to light.
+While this may seem obvious, many younger kids don’t have the words to describe the lights, once they are in meltdown mode, they can barely speak.
+Of course, it is normal for kids to sometimes have a meltdown in a store, but if it’s something more, you’ll know it.
+Sometimes kids react this way because of all the noise in a store, the buzzing of the lights, or a combination of all of the above.

 2. Never seems to get dizzy – Some kids can spin sometimes endlessly and then get up and walk away, it can seem like some nifty side show act, but this is a 100% bonafide sensory red flag.
 There really is no other explanation.
 What’s happening here is that your child’s vestibular sense (read more here) is not really processing the information.
 If you are seeing this red flag, it is likely that other sensory behaviors and needs are lying under the surface.